 The South Carolina State Capitol is located in Columbia and contains a number of monuments, portraits and statues pertaining to the state's history.
 The city has several museums dedicated to history, art and children, including the Columbia Museum of Art and the South Carolina State Museum.
 The area is also home to many outdoor activities including camping, fishing and kayaking.
 Plus, there are no shortage of college games to attend during football, baseball and basketball seasons.

-Hot Tips: The Historic Columbia Foundation gives tours of the city's historic homes.
+Take It or Leave It: The Historic Columbia Foundation gives tours of the city's historic homes.

 Where to Stay